romaincaraes/airtable-python/README.md

 # Airtable API with Python

-A Python library for accessing the Airtable API.
+A Python library for the Airtable API.

 ## Getting Started